dwhiffing/fury/content/nato/pt/army/body.md

 The Mechanized Battalion of the Mixed Brigade operates 42 of the 123 M113 Armored Personnel Carriers in the Portuguese Army.
-Other variants of this vehicle are being used are the command post (M577), the TOW missile carrier (M901), the 20mm Vulcan (M163A1) anti-aircraft system, the 107mm mortar carrier (M106) and the 81mm mortar carrier (M125).
+Other variants of this vehicle being used are the command post (M577), the TOW missile carrier (M901), the 20mm Vulcan (M163A1) anti-aircraft system, the 107mm mortar carrier (M106) and the 81mm mortar carrier (M125).
 The remainder of the M113s are spread throughout the regional brigades and training schools.

 ![](/assets/images/nato/pt/army/image3.jpeg)